Strašice: Geography

 Strašice is located about 11 km east of Rokycany and 26 km east of Plzeň.
 It lies in the Brdy Highlands.
 The highest point is the hill Kočka at 789 m above sea level.
 The Klabava River flows through the southern part of the municipal territory.
 Most of the territory is forested and belongs to the Brdy Protected Landscape Area.

 There are several small fishponds around the village.
 The southern tip of the municipal territory is formed by two notable ponds called Hořejší Padrťský rybník (with an area of 78.8 ha) and Dolejší Padrťský rybník (with an area of about 40 ha).
 They were founded in the 16th century and they are the largest bodies of water in the region.
 Species of birds that are endangered within the country nest here, e.g. white-tailed eagle, black stork, common snipe and gray heron.
-There is a peat bog along the eastern shore of Hořejší Padrťský pond.
+There is a peat bog along the eastern shore of Hořejší Padrťský rybník.

 History

 The first written mention of Strašice is from 1349, when the village was owned by the Rosenberg family.
 In the 16th century, it was acquired by the Lobkowicz family.
 In 1594, properties of this family were confiscated by the royal chamber.
 In these times, iron industry began to develop.
 In 1603, one of the first blast furnaces in the Czech lands was built here.
 Strašice was promoted to a market town, but after the Thirty Years' War, it became again just a village.
 The population devastated by the war was partly supplemented by migrants from Germany.

 From the 17th to the 20th century, metallurgy was joined by the production of nails as the main livelihood of the local inhabitants.
 In the 18th century, there were three blast furnaces and five hammer mills in Strašice.
-In 1873, Strašice was again promoted to a market town, but it lost the title after World War II.
+In 1873, Strašice was again promoted to a market town, but it lost this title after World War II.